elros34/sailfish_linux_chroot/README.md

 # sailfish_linux_chroot [Potentially dangerous]

-Bunch of scripts to ease creating chrooted ubuntu/sailfish in sailfishos >= 3.3.0.16
+Bunch of scripts to ease creating chrooted ubuntu/sailfish in sailfishos >= 3.3.0.16 Tested only with gnu-bash, procps-ng and psmisc-tools instead busybox replacements installed by default on sailfish >= 4.0.1.x

 ### How to

 Clone it to non fat partition.
-Distro image can be created in any place via CHROOT_IMG in variables.sh
+Distro image can be created in any place via CHROOT_SRC in variables.sh
 ```
 git clone --depth=1 https://github.com/elros34/sailfish_linux_chroot.git
 cd sailfish_linux_chroot/"Distro"